justin-roche/serenade-mode/README.md

 ```

-To inline interactive function calls the __seri__ macro simply returns a symbol for the interactive invocation of the function:
+To inline interactive function calls, use the __seri__ macro, which simply returns a symbol for the interactive invocation of the function:

 ```elisp